breno-abreu/ProjectsIntelligentSystems/README.md

 # Projects Intelligent Systems
-###Author: Breno Moura de Abreu
-###Description:Repository for the projects of the Intelligent Systems course.
+Repository for the projects of the Intelligent Systems course.
 Written in Python.

+**Author**: Breno Moura de Abreu